 (English)In: Ibérica, ISSN 1139-7241Article in journal (Refereed) Accepted

-This paper investigates the impact of cultural values on the design and communicative style of Spanish graphic advertising for food and beverages.
-More specifically, the influence of Hall's (1976: 101) context dependence and Hofstede's (1994: 51) individualism index is surveyed.
-Gnillen-Nieto's (2009) table of hypothetical correlations between culture and communicative style is adapted for the analysis of 100 Spanish advertisements at the macro- and microlinguistic levels.
-The study is organised in two stages: (i) a qualitative examination of the communicative strategies found in the sample; and (ii) a quantitative analysis of the previous findings in order to identify significant patterns statistically.
-The findings indicate that context dependence and the individualism index can be traced in the texts in relation to the verbal and nonverbal elements, the explicitness of the communicative style and the purpose of the message.
-A set of multimodal communicative strategies is offered at the end of the paper aimed at advertising professionals and students as well as TSP practitioners.
+This paper aims to explore the influence of cultural values on the design and communicative style of Spanish graphic advertising for food and beverages, particularly in relation to Hall’s context dependence (1976: 101) and Hofstede’s individualism index (1994: 51).
+Thus, Guillén-Nieto’s (2009: 49-50) table of hypothetical correlations between culture and communicative style is adapted for the analysis of 100 Spanish advertisements at the macro- and microlinguistic levels.
+This research also tries to draw connections between the texts’ communicative style and the Spanish cultural values and orientations, as identified by previous studies.
+The study is organised in two stages: (a) a qualitative examination of the communicative strategies found in the sample; and (b) a quantitative analysis of the previous findings in order to identify statistically significant patterns.
+The results highlight the relevance of certain cultural values and orientations in the design of press advertising in Spain; the language-specific behaviour associated with context dependence and the individualism index is visible in the sample in relation to the use of verbal and non-verbal elements, the explicitness of the communicative style and the purpose of the message.
+A set of multimodal communicative strategies is offered at the end of the paper aimed at advertising professionals and students, and ESP practitioners.

-context dependence, intercultural pragmatics, communicative styles, cultural values and orientations, individualism index
+corss-cultural pragmatics, intercultural pragmatics, communicative styles, cultural values and orientations